openshift-cs/okd.io/docs/guides/virt-baremetal-upi/index.md

 semodule -i local_openvswitch.cil
 ```

 ## Installing HCO and KubeVirt

-Once OKD console is up, connect to it.
+Once the OKD console is up, connect to it.
-Go to Operators -> OperatorHub
-Look for `KubeVirt HyperConverged Cluster Operator` and install it.
+Go to **Operators** -> **OperatorHub**, look for `KubeVirt HyperConverged Cluster Operator` and install it.

-Click on Create Hyperconverged button, all the defaults should be fine.
+Click on the **Create Hyperconverged** button, all the defaults should be fine.

 ## Providing storage

 Shared storage is not mandatory for OKD Virtualization, but without a doubt it provides many advantages over a configuration based on local storage which is considered a suboptimal configuration.

-Between the advantages enabled by shared storage is worth to mention:
+Between the advantages enabled by shared storage it is worth mentioning:
 - Live migration of Virtual Machines
   - Founding pillar for HA
   - Enables seamless cluster upgrades without the need to shut down and restart all the VMs on each upgrade